majagarbulinska/PCAGreyImageReconstruction/README.md

 You can learn more in [this cool tutorial](https://www.datacamp.com/community/tutorials/pca-analysis-r) I found.

+Here is an example of a cat image reconstruction done using the `ImageReconstruction.R` script you can find in this repository:

+![A Reconstructed Cat](reconstructedCat.png?raw=true "A Reconstructed Cat")

+*Please note This script outputs grayscale images, but you can input either a grayscale image or an color image.*

-##### `ImageReconstruction.R`
+##### The `PCA()` function
 Although R packages are available for PCA, my code in `ImageReconstruction.R` uses base R and linear algebra.
 Following the code of the `PCA()` function is a good way to understand what actually happens in a PCA algorithm.

-Here is an example of a cat image reconstruction done using the script:

-![A Reconstructed Cat](reconstructedCat.png?raw=true "A Reconstructed Cat")

 The function takes matrix and outputs the results of PCA in a list.
 You can use it as follows:
 ```R
 MyPCA <- PCA(yourmatrix)
 ```
-Now to access the results:
+To access the results:
 ```R
 # access F - the transpose of the initial data matrix:
 MyPCA$F